** The following information is for the Summer 2019 competition **

 - Form 202 - Part II (completed by proposed supervisor)

-- Up-to-date official transcript from home university (transcript submitted in an unsealed envelope will be accepted; Fall 2017 grades + listing of Winter 2018 courses must be included; in the case where courses were taken at another university, an official transcript from this host university must also be submitted)
+- Up-to-date official transcript from home university (clearly printed single-sided copy of eTranscipt or official transcript submitted in an unsealed envelope will be accepted; Fall 2018 grades + listing of Winter 2019 courses must be included; in the case where courses were taken at another university, an official transcript from this host university must also be submitted)

-- Brief personal statement from student summarizing future academic goals as well as any prior research experience (not more than 10-15 lines in Word format)
+- Brief personal statement from student summarizing future academic goals as well as any prior research experience (not more than 10-15 lines in Word format; student name + McGill ID number should appear in top right hand corner of the page)

-Please see information below for where to submit the required hard copy.
+Please see details below for where to submit the required hard copy.

-NSERC's on-line system must be used to make the required electronic submission of Form 202 - Parts I and II as well as a PDF file of the student's official transcript.
+NSERC's online system must be used to make the required electronic submission of Form 202 - Parts I and II + a single PDF file of the student's official transcript.

 NSERC's Form 202 consists of Parts I and II.
 Part I must be completed by the student and Part II must be completed by the proposed supervisor.